mapbox/mapbox.js/STYLE.md

     }
     .map-fade { opacity:0; }

-When a tooltip has the interaction of a full formatter a close elemtent is applied:
+When a tooltip has the interaction of a full formatter a close element is applied:

 __Markup__